awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   the sender.
 Furthermore, each of the DCP protocols is able to retrieve the own node identifier.

-- Nodes have access to a precise source of physical time (e.g. GPS).
-Timestamps are represented using a fixed-length data type `TimeStampT` that is not specified here in detail, but which we assume to allow to have a resolution of 1ms or better, small enough to differentiate between two update operations to the same variable.
+- Nodes have access to a source of physical time

-- When a human-readable string is to be transmitted, then the data type `StringT` is used, which refers to a zero-terminated string.
+  (e.g. GPS).
+Timestamps are represented using a fixed-length data type `TimeStampT` that is not specified here in detail.
+We expect that for the operations of the DCP/VarDis protocols an accuracy of within a few milliseconds will be sufficient, applications might require greater accuracy.

-When implementations choose representations for any of the transmissible data types that are longer than eight bit, these will generally adopt network byte order (i.e. big endian).
+- When a human-readable string is to be transmitted, then the data type `StringT` is used.
+In this type, a string starts with one single byte indicating the length of the string (hence having a maximum length of 255), followed by as many bytes as indicated by the length field.
+When variable-length encodings such as UTF-8 are used for strings, then the length of the string may be larger than the number of characters displayed to human users.

 ## Queues and Lists {#sec-queues-lists}